-if $O(\delta \alpha)$ terms are neglected.
+if $O((\delta \alpha)^2)$ terms are neglected.
 Here, $\phi_{ab,k}$ is the Fourier component of $\phi_{ab}$.
-Among these terms, the energy-momentum coupling and the momentum-displacement coupling terms are reversible in that they do not contribute to the entropy production, because they have the same time-reversal symmetry as that of the currents in which they appear.
-The orders of these reversible gradient terms with respect to the wavenumbers is higher than those of the local equilibrium currents in Eqs. (\ref{eq:lgjn}) to (\ref{eq:lgju}), which are all reversible.
-Therefore, these terms are often neglected \cite{MiserezGangulyHaussmannFuchs2022} and we also follow that approximation in this paper.
-Furthermore, the associated Onsager coefficients have only the anti-symmetric part and therefore they do not appear in the noise amplitudes in Eq. (\ref{eq:noise}).
+Among these terms, the energy--momentum coupling and momentum--displacement coupling terms are reversible in that they do not contribute to the entropy production, because they have the same time-reversal symmetry as that of the currents in which they appear.
+The orders of these reversible gradient terms with respect to the wavenumbers are higher than those of the local equilibrium velocities in Eqs.~\eqref{eq:lgjn} to \eqref{eq:lgju}, which are all reversible.
+Therefore, these terms are often neglected \cite{Haussmann2022,MiserezGangulyHaussmannFuchs2022}.
+We follow that approximation in this paper.
+Furthermore, the associated Onsager coefficients have only the anti-symmetric parts, and therefore they do not appear in the noise amplitudes in Eq.~\eqref{eq:noise}.

-The remaining terms are all irreversible and have only the symmetric parts.
-Consequently, the covariance of the noises $\{ \nu_l \}$ in Eq. (\ref{eq:noise}) are given by
+The remaining terms are all irreversible and have only symmetric parts.
+Consequently, the covariances of the noises $\{ \nu_l \}$ in Eq.~\eqref{eq:noise} are given by